ezbueno/exchange-rate-converter/README.md

-# Currency Converter
+# 💱 Currency Converter

-This project is a console-based currency converter developed in Java as part of the **ONE | TECH FOUNDATION - Back-End Java Specialization** by Oracle Next Education and Alura.
-The application allows users to convert currencies using real-time exchange rates retrieved from the [Exchange Rate API](https://www.exchangerate-api.com/).
+This is a **console-based currency converter** developed in **Java** as part of the **ONE | TECH FOUNDATION - Back-End Java Specialization** by Oracle Next Education and Alura.
+The application converts currencies using **real-time exchange rates** retrieved from the **Exchange Rate API**, with a clean and modular architecture using object-oriented principles.

+---

 ## 💡 Features

-- Real-time exchange rates.
+- ✅ Real-time currency conversion using Exchange Rate API
-- Conversion between the following currencies:
+- ✅ Bidirectional conversion between the following currencies:
   - USD ⇄ ARS (Argentine Peso)
   - USD ⇄ BRL (Brazilian Real)
   - USD ⇄ COP (Colombian Peso)
+- ✅ Strong typing using `enum` (`CurrencyCode`) for supported currencies
+- ✅ Modular code with clear separation of concerns (API, service, UI, domain, utils)
-- Interactive console menu with input validation.
+- ✅ Clean console interface with input validation
-- Environment variable support for API key security.
-- Modular and maintainable code using Java OOP principles.
+- ✅ Secure use of API keys through environment variables

+---

 ## 📋 Menu Options